After the Magic

-After the Magic is the third studio album and the major label debut by South Korean shoegaze musician Parannoul.
-It was released on January 28, 2023, through Topshelf Records.
+After the Magic is the third studio album by the South Korean shoegaze musician Parannoul.
+It was released on January 28, 2023 through Topshelf Records, making it his first album not to be self-released.
 The album was preceded by two singles: "Insomnia" on November 9, 2022, and "We Shine at Night" on January 11, 2023.

 Parannoul described the album as "not what you expected, but what I always wanted", and stated it was inspired by dreams he had after finishing his previous album, To See the Next Part of the Dream.

 Critical reception

-Pitchfork awarded the album an 8.4/10, and the "Best New Music" distinction.
-For them, Ian Cohen wrote, "It's an album that might make one hour of our lives so powerful that we spend the rest of our days trying to remember it."
+Upon its release, After the Magic was generally well-received by music critics.
+Reviewing the album for AllMusic, Paul Simpson described it as "Parannoul's breakthrough moment, featuring their most memorable songwriting to date as well as their most stunning arrangements.
+Not quite as overtly emo-influenced as previous releases, After the Magic draws more from chiming, melodic '90s alt-rock, adding electronic flourishes such as glitches and subtle breakbeats, and even approaching chamber pop."
+Ian Cohen for Pitchfork rated the album an 8.4/10 and awarded it the "Best New Music" distinction, writing: "It's an album that might make one hour of our lives so powerful that we spend the rest of our days trying to remember it."
 Fader included "We Shine at Night" in a list of "The 20 Best Rock Songs Right Now".